Back to Blog

 • Sales use a linear redemption rule (proportional to reserves).

-Because the contract source code is not public, the following analysis is based on decompiled bytecode.
+Because the source code of the implementation contract is not public, the following analysis is based on decompiled bytecode.

 Buy logic

-The buyTRU() function (and the getPurchasePrice() function) delegates pricing to an internal function _getPurchasePrice() that calculates the ETH requried to purchase amount TRU.
+The buyTRU() function (and the getPurchasePrice() function) delegates pricing to a private function _getPurchasePrice() that calculates the ETH requried to purchase amount TRU.

 function buyTRU(uint256 amount) public payable {